-NOTE: Except for non-PPS providers, unless there is a change in ownership or the provider has elected the alternative method described in §3617, the hospital must continue the same cost finding methods (including its cost finding bases) in effect in the hospital's last cost reporting period ending on or before October 1, 1991.
-(See 42 CFR 412.302 (d).)
-If there is a change in ownership, the new owners may request that the intermediary approve a change in order to be consistent with their established cost finding practices.
+NOTE: Unless there is a change in ownership or the provider has elected the alternative method described in §4017, the hospital must continue the same cost finding methods (including its cost finding bases) in effect in the hospital's prior cost reporting period.
+If there is a change in ownership, the new owners may request that the contractor approve a change in order to be consistent with their established cost finding practices.
 (See CMS Pub.
-15-I, §2313.)
+15-1, §2313.)